Drug Interactions between Synthroid and venlafaxine

 - Synthroid (levothyroxine)

 Interactions between your drugs

-There were no interactions found in our database between Synthroid and venlafaxine - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Synthroid and venlafaxine.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Synthroid is in the drug class thyroid drugs.